 The environmental services of these forests in mitigating climate change include the following:

-- First, the conservation of existing carbon stock by protecting forest reserve.
+- First, the conservation of existing carbon stock by protecting forest reserves.

-- Second, the expansion of carbon stocks by increased carbon sequestration through the widening of the forest area and increasing storage in durable wood products.
+- Second, carbon stocks will expand through increased carbon sequestration through the widening of the forest area and increased storage in durable wood products.

 - Third, the substitution of wood products for fossil-based products.